International Security Politics and Climate Engineering (iSPACE)

 Little is currently clear about the security political dimensions of SAI.
 A landmark report noted ‘serious and complex governance issues which need to be resolved if geoengineering is ever to become an acceptable method for moderating climate change’ .
 Even keen proponents of SAI research warn that it ‘may prove as disruptive to the political order of the 21st century as nuclear weapons were for the 20th’.
 Potential concerns include: if SAI is deployed will there be conflict over who might do it and to what ends?
 What role would military interests play in planetary temperature modification infrastructure?
 Would the prospect of intentional intervention in the climate in itself exacerbate international tensions?
 And might proposals for SAI undermine international collaboration on climate change mitigation?

-In this project we are deliberating with stakeholders from security, diplomatic, scientific and activist communities to explore the different conceptions and imaginaries of climate engineering that might inform and structure emerging political engagements with climate engineering research and development.
-We've already seen some dramatically contrasting imaginaries ...
+In this project we deliberated with stakeholders from security, diplomatic, scientific and activist communities to explore the different conceptions and imaginaries of climate engineering that might inform and structure emerging political engagements with climate engineering research and development.
+We've saw some dramatically contrasting imaginaries ...

 “Our Way of Life is not up for Negotiation!”: Climate Interventions in the Shadow of ‘Societal Security,’ Duncan McLaren and Olaf Corry, Global Studies Quarterly, 2023